andrea-mitridate/PTArcade/docs/getting_started/index.md

 can be used to derive posterior distributions for the parameters of our model.
 For the example taht we are considering here this is the result:

+!!! info "Deterministic signals"
+    PTArcade can also be used with deterministic signals.
+In this case, the user will have to specify the signal timeseries instead of the signal power-spectrum in the model file.
+See [here][model] for more details.

 After this high level summary of what PTArcade can do, in the next sections we will
 discuss: